-Dr. Lara Perez-Felkner is an Assistant Professor of Higher Education and Sociology in the Higher Education Program within the College of Education at Florida State University.
+Dr. Lara Perez-Felkner is an Associate Professor of Higher Education and Sociology in the Higher Education Program within the College of Education at Florida State University.
 She is also an Affiliated Faculty member in the Department of Sociology, and Senior Research Associate with FSU’s Center for Postsecondary Success.
-Additional affiliations: the Center for Higher Education Research, Teaching, and Innovation (CHERTI); Pathways to Adulthood, Network Gender and STEM, and the Joint Centers for Education Research and Population Research Center at NORC at the University of Chicago.
+Additional affiliations: Hope Center for College, Community, and Justice; Pathways to Adulthood; Network Gender and STEM; and the Joint Centers for Education Research and Population Research Center at NORC at the University of Chicago.

 Her research uses developmental and sociological perspectives to examine how young people’s social contexts influence their college and career outcomes.
 She focuses on the mechanisms that shape entry into and persistence in institutions and fields in which they have traditionally been underrepresented.
 In particular, she investigates racial-ethnic, gender, and socioeconomic disparities in post-secondary educational attainment and entry to scientific career fields.